IATA-Cargo/ONE-Record/Documentation_website/docs/Data-Model/waybill.md

 The `WaybillLineItem` object is also necessary, linked to `Waybill` object, to properly record the information at Air Waybill level.
 The line items as used in the Air Waybill cannot always be linked to actual `Piece` objects as the level of information required does not always reflect the physical goods.
 This is because we can have discrepancy between actual goods transported and rates as they are defined.

 Also it is possible that all accurate piece details are available at the the Waybill.

+Further details can be found in the dedicated page for [XFWB Mapping](./Orchestration/xfwb.md).